 Our staff oversee the daily operations of Literacy Alliance and fulfill the programs and services to assist adults, children, and families to gain the skills they need to have literacy success.

 Brandy began with the organization as a volunteer Reading Buddy at Brewer Elementary in 2011.
 Since then she has volunteered with other organizations support youth in Columbus.
-She was promoted to director of Literacy Alliance July of 2020.
+She was promoted to Executive Director of Literacy Alliance July of 2023.

 Mrs. Suzanne also began as a volunteer with Literacy Alliance.
 She mentored a small group of adult learners before becoming the Administrative Assistant in 2015.